-- 7. Call the Question motions to limit debate shall require 2/3 or more of those voting to pass.
-A motion to end debate is subject to the following limitations: - a) persons standing in wait at the microphone or those who have been recognized as in line to speak will be allowed to speak before the Call for Question vote is taken, or - b) if the Moderator is of the opinion that the voters have not had adequate opportunity to discuss an issue, a Call for Question may be refused. - 8.
+- 7. Call for Question motions to limit debate shall require 2/3 or more of those voting to pass.
+A motion to end debate is subject to the following limitations: - a) persons standing in wait at the microphone or those who have been recognized as in line to speak will be allowed to speak before the Call for Question vote is taken or - b) if the Moderator is of the opinion that the voters have not had adequate opportunity to discuss an issue, a Call for Question may be refused. - 8.
 Speakers shall maintain respect for all others and shall address only the Article and not direct comments, other than questions, to other individuals.
 The Moderator may choose to allow a person to respond to a question raised from the floor.
 Speakers who are repeating points previously made in the discussion or who are taking excessive time will be asked to end their presentation. - 9.
 The Moderator may limit debate if deemed necessary. - 10.
 If any person behaves in a disorderly manner or willfully violates any procedural rule and, after notice from the Moderator, persists in such behavior, that person shall be removed from the meeting.
 (RSA 40:8) - 11.
 Numbered identification cards will be provided to each registered Croydon voter.
 Voters will signify their vote by raising their card until they have been counted by the Moderator or his designee.
-Votes will be registered either by a clear majority or by counting each vote card.
+Votes will be registered either by a clear plurality or by counting each vote card.
 A majority (50% plus 1 vote) of those voting is required to pass an article; a tie vote fails.
 A vote that does not meet the required percentage after being rounded down, shall not pass.
-In order for an article to pass, the vote shall be at least the required percentage (at least 50% plus one vote for an article or at least 60% for a bond). - A secret "yes-no" ballot will be allowed provided that, prior to the vote, at least five voters support the call in writing or the call is made by the moderator.
+In order for an article to pass, the vote shall be at least the required percentage (at least 50% plus one vote for an article or at least 60% plus one for a bond).

+A secret "yes-no" ballot will be allowed provided that prior to the vote, at least five voters support the call in writing, or the call may be made by the Moderator.
 The names of those requesting the secret ballot shall be recorded.

-Any five voters may request a recount of a secret ballot if the margin is less than 10% of the total vote. - 12.
-Any vote on a bond issue of \$100,000 or more shall be made by secret ballot. - 13.
+Any five voters may request a recount of a secret ballot if the margin is less than 10% of the total vote.

+- 12. Any vote on a bond issue of \$100,000 or more shall be made by secret ballot. - 13.
 Motions to reconsider an Article may only be made immediately following the vote on the Article.
-The motion and second can only be made by a voter who voted on the prevailing side.
-The following limitations apply to reconsideration: - a) Mandatory Reconsideration (RSA 33:8-a): If a motion to reconsider a vote on a bond issue for \$100,000 or more passes, the Article may not be reconsidered until a reconvened Town or School Meeting for this purpose is held.
-The reconvened Town or School Meeting must be held not less than seven days after the original vote.
+The following limitations apply to reconsideration: - a) Mandatory Reconsideration (RSA 33:8-a): If a motion to reconsider a vote on a bond issue for \$100,000 or more passes, the Article may not be reconsidered until a reconvened Town Meeting for this purpose is held.
+The reconvened Town Meeting must be held not less than seven days after the original vote.
 This provision is automatic without the need for voter approval. - b) Optional Reconsideration: Voters may postpone reconsideration of any Article by voting to restrict reconsideration in accordance with RSA 40:10.
-If the voters pass such a motion, then the Article may not be reconsidered until a reconvened Town or School Meeting for this purpose is held.
-The reconvened Town or School Meeting must be held not less than seven days after the original vote. - c) It is not possible to absolutely prevent reconsideration of an Article.
+If the voters pass such a motion, then the Article may not be reconsidered until a reconvened Town Meeting for this purpose is held.
+The reconvened Town Meeting must be held not less than seven days after the original vote. - c) Reminder: Any rule of the Moderator or a decision made by the voters may be modified at any time prior to the end of the Town or School District meeting.
+Therefore, it is not possible to absolutely prevent reconsideration of an Article.